 Well-Architected Reviews identify gaps and risks that depend on the business priorities, architecture, and organizational culture and processes for the workload being evaluated.

 - Development teams design for happy paths.
 Failure paths are thought of too late in the lifecycle.
-We are concerned about the lack of transparency to our applications and the risk this brings to solving operational issues.
+We’re concerned about the lack of transparency to our applications and the risk this brings to solving operational issues.

-- When unexpected things happen (security threat or reliability issue), we don’t have the right signals and plan to remediate them quickly
+- When unexpected things happen (a security threat or reliability issue), we don’t have the right signals and plan to remediate them quickly.

-- We don’t have the right set of tools in place to understand the health, validate architecture decisions and ensure we are delivering on all business expectations.
+- We don’t have the right set of tools in place to understand the health, validate architecture decisions and ensure we’re delivering on all business expectations.

-- Not only do we struggle to quickly deploy new services and the underlying IT infrastructure, we also don’t know if we are disrupting our end users until they complain.
+- Not only do we struggle to quickly deploy new services and the underlying IT infrastructure, but we also don’t know if we’re disrupting our end users until they complain.

 - We lack the baseline for current workloads to analyze the costs as we transform to all-cloud or hybrid-cloud topologies.

-To bring higher-quality information to Well-Architected Reviews and to establish a strategic advanced observability solution to support the Well-Architected Framework 5-pillars, Dynatrace offers a fully automated, software intelligence platform powered by Artificial Intelligence.
+To bring higher-quality information to Well-Architected Reviews and to establish a strategic advanced observability solution to support the Well-Architected Framework’s five pillars, Dynatrace offers a fully automated software intelligence platform powered by Artificial Intelligence.

-With out-of-the-box, zero-configuration, Dynatrace immediately lights up your environment providing the right insights to understand your application heath across the five pillars and to quantify risks identified by the Well-Architected Review.
+With out-of-the-box, zero-configuration, Dynatrace immediately lights up your environment providing the right insights to understand your application health across the five pillars and to quantify risks identified by the Well-Architected Review.

 Below are a few examples within the five Well-Architected pillars for how Dynatrace empowers you: